-Police Community Support Officers (PCSOs) inspire confidence on the streets of Essex.
+Police Community Support Officers (or PCSOs) inspire confidence on the streets of Essex.

 They strive to make our communities safer and stronger yet perform one of the most demanding roles in the modern police force.

-PCSOs can't make arrests and they don’t carry handcuffs or a baton.
+PCSOs don’t have powers of arrest and they don’t carry handcuffs or a baton.
 They rely on their ability to understand and communicate with some of the most challenging people in some of the most difficult situations.

 As a result we're looking for special qualities.

 Put yourself in the shoes of a PCSO.
 These are some of the issues you may have to resolve:

 How would you deal with a group of binge drinkers dancing in the street?